 With Chase Freedom®, the categories also change each quarter.
 For 2016, here is a listing of the categories by month:

 Cash Back on Everyday Purchases

 At one point, the Chase Freedom® had the edge here because the old Discover More Card didn’t pay out at 1% until you had spent $3,000.
-With the new Discover it® Cashback Match™ with No annual fee, however, it pays out 1% on all purchases.
+With the new Discover it® Cashback Match™, however, it pays out 1% on all purchases.
 So on this feature, the cards are equivalent.
 I guess Discover got tired of those Chase commercials!

 0% Intro Rates